Case Law & Insurance Contracts - 4 CE Hours

 This course takes us into the courtroom and shows the process judges and juries use to determine whether a complaint is legitimate, or whether to support an insurance company’s denial of a claim.
 We discuss the importance of policy language, and definitions of key terms and phrases.
 We explain the Plain Meaning Rule and the Special Meaning Rule.
 We discuss the importance of “intent” and “perspective,” as they play roles in the court’s ultimate rulings.
 Case studies are provided to expound upon each point raised in the course.

-Critical Illness & Disability Planning (NEW FOR 2018!)
-3 CE Hours
+Critical Illness & Disability Planning - 3 CE Hours

 This course examines what an Errors and Omissions policy is and how it functions.
 It reviews the concept of agent negligence and how it can lead to professional liability claims.
 The course outlines duties toward the company or companies the agent represents and the responsibilities agents have toward their prospects and clients.
 Also examined are types of Errors and Omissions claims made against agents, which often must be defended in a court of law.

-Ethical Conduct and Suitability 3 CE Hours (Meets State Ethics CE Requirements Except in IL)
+Ethical Conduct and Suitability - 3 CE Hours (Meets State Ethics CE Requirements)

 This course analyzes the criminal case that the state of California brought against insurance agent Glenn Neasham.
 Glenn was a licensed Life Insurance agent in the state.
 He sold an annuity to an elderly lady.
 He was later investigated and prosecuted for that sale under an indictment for theft from an elderly person.
 This was a precedent-setting charge against an insurance agent.
 The course reviews how the sale transpired, the actions Glenn took, and a special focus and emphasis on the ethics of the sale and the suitability questions that arose.

-Ethics and Your Insurance Career 3 CE Hours (Meets State Ethics CE Requirements Except in IL)
+Ethics and Your Insurance Career - 3 CE Hours (Meets State Ethics CE Requirements)

 This course starts by giving a broad and thorough explanation of ethics for the professional insurance agent today.
 It covers the process of creating an ethical code of conduct satisfactory to the expectations of our regulators, companies, and the general public.
 Course topics include: “How ethical are we?,” and “What does ethics entail?”
 The course outlines our ethical weaknesses, the role of ethics in our industry, and the expectations of the general public toward agents today.